 Sectorial/meridional localized edge impingement.
 This is usually resolved by flattening the haptic in the specified meridian.
-If you notice edge impingement in a specific me ridian, first identify the meridian: 1, 2, 3, or 4, and flatten accordingly in 50μ steps
+If you notice edge impingement in a specific meridian, first identify the meridian: 1, 2, 3, or 4, and flatten accordingly using your FitConnect account.

-If the impingement noted looks like the one below, and upon lens removal, there's conjunctival staining similar to the image below, the minimal suggested amount of haptic flattening is 200μ if working with the 18-19mm FitKit.
+If the impingement noted looks like the one below, and upon lens removal, there's conjunctival staining similar to the image below, the minimal suggested amount of haptic flattening is 200μ if working with the 18-19mm FitKit and 100μ if working with the 16-17mm FitKit.